xneyder/ecs_fargate_cloudFormation/README.md

 -CodePipeline

 ##Scripts
-### 1. build_system.py
+### 1. deploy_system.py
-Main script that creates the image and builds the stack on AWS
+Main script that creates the image and builds the stacks on AWS
 ### 2. docker_image.sh
 Created the initial Docker image and pushes it to the ECR repository
 ### 3. send_sqs_messages.py
 Sends messages to the SQS queue in order to test the CloudWatch alarm and the scale out policy
 ### 4. consume_sqs_messages.py
 Consumes messages from the SQS queue in order to test the CloudWatch alarm and scale in policy
+### 5. destroy_system.py
+Deletes the docker images and the AWS stacks

 ##Deploy to AWS
 ### 0. Prerequisites